ben600324/edx-documentation/en_us/developers/source/conventions/preventing_xss_in_django_templates.rst

         {% endblocktrans %}
     {% endfilter %}

-Note: translator notes must be in the line immediately proceeding the translated string, so the force_escape filter should be declared around the translator's note as well.
+Note: translator notes must be in the line immediately preceding the translated string, so the force_escape filter should be declared around the translator's note as well.

 There also exists a **deprecated** custom filter named htmlescape in credentials that does the same thing as force_escape, only with hacky exceptions for some HTML.
 Instead, please follow the examples documented in this page.